duruoli/2021-Book-of-Songs-visualization/README.md

 Our project pursues this very objective, conducting a content analysis on all 305 poems in *The Book of Songs*, including their themes, emotions, main ideas, and metaphor analysis, and subsequently visualizing these results by building an interactive website with JavaScript.

-The part I am responsible for involves creating *Glyph* figures for the images, and *Sankey diagrams* for the content.
+The part I am responsible for involves creating *icicle* figures for the images, and *Sankey diagrams* for the content.

 # Code
 1. The complete project code is in the **master** branch